Rumination (psychology): Rumination-focused cognitive behavioral therapy (RFCBT)

 Some studies have begun developing a type of cognitive behavioral therapy that focuses on rumination.
 Rumination-focused cognitive behavior therapy (RFCBT) aims to teach patients to recognize when they begin to ruminate and ultimately re-frame the way they view themselves.
 The theories behind RFCBT as a treatment for rumination emphasize the fact that rumination is a destructive habit, and is mostly due to an individual's abstract cognitive processing.
-The approach that a therapist takes is to discuss with their client to change their thoughts into a healthy style of thinking.
+The approach that a therapist takes is to work with their client to change their thoughts into a healthy style of thinking.
 Instead of clients allowing negative repetitive thoughts to take over their daily life, therapists suggest that they process them into constructive thinking, which are helpful, process-focused, and concrete thoughts.
 In practice, this can look like the therapist prompting a client to replace their abstract ruminating "why" questions with more concrete "how" questions, that can be more easily examined and answered.
 Support for these interventions has come from a multitude of studies, suggesting that implementation of both individualized and group RFCBT has been correlated with lower rumination in adolescents and young adults, both with and without major depression or anxiety disorders.